Contents:

 Have you ever heard of coins worth over 1 million dollars?
 They exist, and people actually buy and sell them.
-What are these coins, what coin sets are worth money, why are they so expensive and how much are they really worth?
+What are these coins, what coin sets are worth money, why are they so expensive and how much are they really worth, and can you find them at different shows like coin shows in New York?
 These questions will be discussed today.
+We are about to start our exploration of the most expensive coins right now.

 1. 1794 Flowing Hair Silver Dollar